polterguy/polterguy.github.io/documentation/magic.lambda.image/index.md

-# Image manipulation with Hyperlambda
+# magic.lambda.image

-Image manipulation library for Magic, allowing you to do basic manipulation of images, in addition to generating QR codes.
+The magic.lambda.image project contains image manipulation functions for Hyperlambda, allowing you to do basic manipulation of images, in addition to generating QR codes.
 More specifically this project contains the following slot.

 * __[image.generate-qr]__ - Generate a QR code with the specified payload
 * __[image.size]__ - Returns the width and height of the specified image